TheOddler/aplai/report/report.md

 One of the results that seemed odd to us is the fact that the performance of the regular indomain was among the best.
 Because of this reason, we tested indomain versus indomain_split within this problem.
 And, as we expected, we can now clearly see that indomain_split gets better results with an average of 2410,21 backtracks while indomain got an average of 5544,64 backtracks.
-We think that this difference became more apparent because there is a larger backtrack set to go over in this problem compared to the sudoku problem.
+We think that this difference became more apparent because there is a larger backtrack set to go over in this problem compared to the Sudoku problem.

 ### _CHR_